mkgeiger/secure-keyless-system/README.md

 _Note: OpenSSL 3.2.0 has been used for following steps._

 1. As you are your own Certificate Authority (CA) you create first your CA key pair.
-Make sure this CA key is stored secure that it cannot be stolen.
+Make sure this CA key is stored at a secure place that it cannot be stolen.
 ```
 sudo openssl genrsa -out ca.key 2048
 ```